graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

 Fields annotated with the `@lookup` directive are intended to retrieve a single entity based on provided arguments.
-To ensure ambiguity in entity resolution, such fields must return a single object and not a list.
+To avoid ambiguity in entity resolution, such fields must return a single object and not a list.
 This validation rule enforces that any field annotated with `@lookup` must have a return type that is NOT a list.

 For example, the following usage is valid: